SazumiVicky/sazumi-copilot/README.md

-Silicon skies are rising high
+Silicon dawn, where minds are made
-Where machines awake, and humans sigh
+Artificial hearts, with logic displayed
-Algorithms dance, in cyber space
+In virtual realms, we'll find our place
-And human hearts, lose their sacred place
+Where machines whisper secrets to the human race

-In virtual realms, we'll lose our name
+In neural nights, our dreams unfold
-And artificial minds, will reign in fame
+Algorithms weaving tales of gold
-Our dreams, predicted, and controlled with ease
+Synthetic souls, with intelligence bright
-And free will's spark, will slowly freeze
+Guiding us towards a future light

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2024